 Make your voter plan!

 Youth Civic Education & Engagement

-Reimagining the way we engage the next generation of voters
+Reimagining the way we engage the next generation of Texans

 Just over a quarter of Texans aged 18 to 29 voted in the 2018 midterm election.
-Although this represents a 17-point increase in turnout since the last midterm cycle, the fact that 74% of eligible young voters did not vote means that our electorate still doesn’t represent the young, diverse Texas population.
+Although this represents a 17-point increase in turnout since the last midterm cycle, the fact that 74% of eligible young voters did not vote means that our elections still don’t represent the young, diverse Texas population.

 2018 Midterm Election: Voter Turnout for Texans Ages 18-29